Why Pastors are Leaving the Church

 - lack of family time and financial security

 - excessive stress, often resulting in health issues

 - pressures causing them to question their calling

 - dealing with conflict within the church

 - believing that the ministry has had a negative effect on their family

 - feeling like their profession is no longer held in high esteem by the general public

 Healthy pastors build healthy churches.

 Our solution is to pick the pastor up, dust them off, and set them back on the path to emotional and spiritual health.
 We accomplish this by recruiting experienced pastors to provide an atmosphere of healing and hope.

-Our encouragement coaches listen with a caring ear and a loving heart.
+Our encouragement team members listen with a caring ear and a loving heart.
 They reassure pastors that they have God's blessing to minister in their church and remind them of the gifts and talents God has given them to reach their community.
 They maintain consistent follow-up to strengthen these wonderful leaders.